Agent Identity URI Scheme: Topology-Independent Naming and Capability-Based Discovery for Multi-Agent Systems: Introduction

 These scenarios share a root cause.
 Like the early internet before \dns{} separated names from addresses, agent systems today conflate identity with location.
 Saltzer identified this architectural error in 1982~\cite{saltzer1982naming}: names should be resolved to addresses, not used as addresses directly.
 Thirty years of multi-agent systems research has not addressed this fundamental issue.

 The \fipa{} Directory Facilitator assumes a single platform with centralized registration~\cite{fipa-ams}.
 The A2A protocol binds agent identity to Agent Card \uri{}s~\cite{a2a-spec}.
 Decentralized Identifiers provide generic identity primitives but lack capability semantics for agent discovery~\cite{did-core}.
-Each approach either centralizes control, couples identity to topology, or ignores the capability-based discovery that agents require.
+The \nanda{} Index federates agent registries at internet scale but leaves the naming layer itself unspecified: no grammar, no normalization rules, no capability semantics in the name~\cite{nanda-index}.
+Each approach centralizes control, couples identity to topology, or omits the capability semantics that agent discovery requires.

 We propose the \texttt{agent://} \uri{} scheme, designed from first principles to separate concerns:

 \textbf{Topology-independent identity.} A \uri{} like \url{agent://acme.com/workflow/approval/agent_01h...} identifies an agent regardless of which server, cloud provider, or geographic region hosts it.
 Migration updates a \dht{} record; the \uri{} remains stable.